Mayukhdeb/Mayukhdeb/README.md

 :mag: Currently:
 * Trying to improve torch-dreams to facilitate research in neural network interpretability.
 The goal is to make something like [lucid](https://github.com/tensorflow/lucid) but on steroids
+* Working on a paper with some friends over on [distill slack](https://distillpub.slack.com)

 <!--
 <p align="center">